Work to Ride

 Work to Ride (WTR) is an American nonprofit prevention program which seeks to aid disadvantaged urban youth (ages 7 to 19) by offering constructive activities including horsemanship, equine sports (Polo) and education.
 The program was founded in 1994 by Lezlie Hiner.
 This program's goal is to inspire inner-city youth with limited opportunities in positive ways through the sport of polo.
-From tending to horses, the stable and the farm daily, the children will learn how to work for the privilege's that Lezlie provides.
-The "Family" polo team will compete against other scholastic polo teams which will teach the children about teamwork, perseverance and much more.
+From tending to horses, the stable and the farm daily, the children will learn how to work for the privileges that Lezlie provides.
+The "Family" polo team will compete against other scholastic polo teams which teaches the children about teamwork, perseverance and much more.

 WTR is based at Chamounix Stables in Fairmount Park, Philadelphia, and gives urban teenagers a chance to come in contact with animals and nature.
 Children and teens who want to be involved must commit to a minimum of one year of participation in the program; participants are encouraged to remain with the program through their high school graduation.
 WTR graduates receive assistance with college enrollment; a few also choose to come back to Chamounix and act as mentors to teens entering the program.